CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### I'm dizzy, hazy, and I see funny under the water

-Thought we're done with the resolution scaling issues, after all the problems I already detailed earlier?
+Thought we were done with the resolution scaling issues, after all the problems I already detailed earlier?
 Haha, no.

-San Andreas post effects are not only the most elaborate out of all 3D era games, but also quite different between PS2 and the other platforms.
+San Andreas post effects are not only the most elaborate out of all 3D-era games but also quite different between PS2 and the other platforms.
-That said, heat haze effect appears to be identical between PS2 and PC... at least if you don't keep changing resolution in-game.
+That said, the heat haze effect appears to be identical between PS2 and PC... at least if you don't keep changing the resolution in-game.
-If you do, weird things can happen -- here's how the effect looks if you run the game in 4K, then change the resolution to 640x480:
+If you do, weird things can happen -- here's how the effect looks if you run the game in 4K, and then change the resolution to 640x480:

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_hI9FOMH1LF.jpg"
       caption="This edible ain't shi-" %}